ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 ### Setting up Environment Inventory
 Add the variables for the remaining hosts to the `/etc/ansible/inventories/host_vars` directory.

-> [!Warning]
->
-> YAML files only accept space characters, are very specific with the indentations, and do not allow tabulators.
-Should the command fail to display the host's inventory, double-check the hostname and the `hosts.yaml` file for formatting errors.
->
-> To display in `vi` special characters, you can use in `vi` the command: `:set list`

 ### Global Settings
 > [!Tip]
 >